pustotnik/zenmake/docs/dependencies.rst

-You can use external dependencies from some other build systems but in this case you need to set up more parameters in the config variable :ref:`dependencies<buildconf-dependencies>`.
-Full description of these parameters can be found :ref:`here<buildconf-dep-params>`.
+You can use external dependencies from some other build systems but in this case you need to set up more parameters in the config variable :ref:`edeps<buildconf-edeps>`.
+Full description of these parameters can be found :ref:`here<buildconf-edep-params>`.
 Only one parameter ``buildtypes-map`` is not used for such dependencies.

 If it's necessary to set up different targets for different buildtypes you